dusk-network/rusk/circuits/bid/README.md

 ### Contents

-This library provides the implementation of the `BlindBidCircuit` which allows the user to construct and verify a Proof of BlindBid.
+This library provides the implementation of the `BidCorrectnessCircuit` which allows the user to construct and verify a Proof of Bid correctness.

 Specifically, the circuit makes sure that:
-1. The public commitment is indeed the result of: `GENERATOR * bid_value + GENERATOR_NUMS * bid_blinder`.
+1. The public commitment is indeed the result of: `GENERATOR * bid_value +
-2. The bid_value relies in the range [50_000, 250_000].
+GENERATOR_NUMS * bid_blinder`.
+2. The bid_value relies in the range [50_000,
+250_000].

 #### Example
 ```rust